 Because your symptoms of the post-concussion syndrome may not be very clear, the car insurance company may not offer enough to settle your claim.

-A qualified South Carolina personal injury attorney, such as David R. Price, Jr., will be able to help you pursue your claim with the car insurance companies, and, in the event your case has to go to trial, an attorney will be there to fight for you in court to ensure you receive all the monetary damages you deserve.
+A qualified Greenville personal injury attorney, such as David R. Price, Jr., will be able to help you pursue your claim with the car insurance companies, and, in the event your case has to go to trial, an attorney will be there to fight for you in court to ensure you receive all the monetary damages you deserve.
 Contact the attorneys at David R. Price, Jr., P.A., today for a free consultation.